Argos Black Friday deals 2019: sale on NOW means cheap Lego and more

 If you'd rather get your order delivered, simply buy it online before 6pm and Argos says it will deliver it by 10pm for £3.95 (90% UK coverage).

-To keep up with all the best Argos Black Friday deals, bookmark this page as we'll be updating it regularly.
-You may also wish to register for Black Friday updates at the Argos website.
+To keep up with all the best Argos Black Friday deals, bookmark this page as we're updating it regularly.

 - Free delivery on every product or reserve online and collect in store in minutes